eldskald/acerola-jam-0/README.md

 ## License

-The source code is licensed under MIT, the art and music is CC0 while the font is CC-BY-ND-2.5.
+The source code is licensed under [MIT](https://opensource.org/license/MIT), the art and music is [CC0](https://creativecommons.org/public-domain/cc0/) while the font is [CC BY-ND 2.5](https://creativecommons.org/licenses/by-nd/2.5/).
 More details on license files.